Hardware Interaction

 The Pulse's screen is a 1 x 0,3 inches (2,5 x 0,8 cm) mono color OLED screen with a 128 x 32 squared pixels definition, high frame rate and almost no afterglow.
 It is meant to be read from 20 inches (50 cm) distance.
 Again, no grey levels, so no Anti Aliasing.

-Promotional shot of the Body Scale UI
+Learning from the Body Scale

 The Smart Body Analyzer(SBM), used the exact same screen as the existing Body Scale.
 As you can see on the visual, the font type on the screen features some large, rounded font.